-For office to residential conversions, affordable housing should be provided in accordance with the Affordable Dwelling Unit Program in the Zoning Ordinance and the Workforce Dwelling Unit policies.
-However, some flexibility may be appropriate when applying the policy to live/work conversions.
+For office to residential conversions, affordable housing should be provided in accordance with the Zoning Ordinance and the Workforce Housing policy.
+However, some flexibility may be appropriate when applying the policy to live/work conversions."

 7. Historic Preservation:

 Buildings subject to conversion should first undergo appropriate historic preservation review, including coordination with county staff, to foster preservation and minimize potential impacts to structures that may have historic significance.